 - Keep overall layers to a minimum; If you reduce the number of layers, the number of plies of flow prepreg you’ll need will also be low.
 Thus, the cost decreases.

-- Limit controlled impedance requirements; It might be tempting to incorporate all impedance values achievable.
-However, if you consider the design's cost-effectiveness, just test and model the values your flex circuit board needs.
+- Limit controlled impedance requirements; incorporating all achievable impedance values might be tempting.
+However, if you consider the design's cost-effectiveness, test and model the values your flex circuit board needs.

 - The copper thickness can be flexible and about 1/3 oz.